-Beef Stroganoff is a classic but, how about Chicken Stroganoff?
+Beef Stroganoff is a classic, but how about Chicken Stroganoff?
 Tender chicken fillets dance around in the luscious Stroganoff sauce, nestled over a bed of fresh pasta.
 I can just taste it now!

 This is my Chicken Stroganoff.